RAMPAGE: RAndomized Mid-Point for debiAsed Gradient Extrapolation

-\begin{theorem} Let $F$ be the $L$-Lipschitz continuous monotone operator associated with the smooth convex-concave function $f$.
+Next, we analyze the proposed \eqref{eq:rampage+} method for the deterministic games. \begin{theorem} Let $F$ be the $L$-Lipschitz continuous monotone operator associated with the smooth convex-concave function $f$.
 Let $\{\theta_t\}_{t=0}^k$ be the primary sequence, and $\{y_t\}_{t=0}^k$, $\{\tilde{y}_t\}_{t=0}^k$ be the antithetic intermediate sequences generated by \eqref{eq:rampage+}.
 Define the ergodic average over $k$ iterations as

 If the step size satisfies $0 < \eta \le \frac{\sqrt{3}-1}{2L}$, then for any reference point $\theta = (x, z)$,